kobalicek/amdtweak/README.md

   * `/`    - Root directory, provides documentation and few examples
   * `/lib` - Library
-    * `/lib/atom.js` - Library that provides structures used by ATOM BIOS and PowerPlay (PP).
     * `/lib/binlib.js` - Library that can be used to describe C-like structures and that can serialize and deserialize them to/from JSON, respectively.
     * `/lib/iofs.js` - Lightweight library that simplifies accessing files with helpers for making sysfs access easier.
+    * `/lib/vbios.js` - Library that provides structures used by ATOM BIOS and PowerPlay (PP).
+Renamed to vbios.js so it can support Intel and NVidia BIOSes in the future.

 SysFS - Basics
 --------------